Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 *Since mmapped pages can be stored back to their file when physical memory is low, it is possible to mmap files orders of magnitude larger than both the physical memory and swap space."*

 Another thing to be aware of are **.so* (referred to as a shared object/shared library/dynamic library). **.so* links to your code during run time so if there's any changes in the **.so* file you won't have to recompile the main program.
 I wasn't entirely sure of the full difference and distinction between a shared and dynamic library.
-Especially online I kept seeing it being used interchangeably.
+Especially online I kept seeing the terms being used interchangeably.
 I found [this answer that was nice](http://lua-users.org/lists/lua-l/2010-12/msg01152.html):

 *"'Dynamic libraries' are libraries that can be loaded at run-time.
 'Shared libraries', or 'shared objects', are dynamic libraries designed so that only one copy can be shared between running processes."*

 Using that definition I'll refer to **.so* files as *dynamic libraries* for the remainder of this post (or at least until I find a solid confirmation on the distinction somewhere).

 As an example we'll say that GCC/compiler, a Metrorail operator, has compiled me (Avi class) into a dynamic library that we'll call *libtrain.so* here.
 It'll only be linked to the main program if the main program is written in C, C++, Vala, or a different compiled language.
-Since everything has already been compiled our Metrorail operator already knows where everything and everyone is on the train in case they need to call it (e.g. a function for the doors closing).
+If this is the case then everything has already been compiled and our Metrorail operator already knows where everything is on the train in case they need to call it (e.g. a function for the doors closing).
 If anything is missing (e.g. the function for the doors closing isn't responding with a response) it'll fail to allow the Metrorail operator to drive.

 On the other hand Wheaton is a language binding so it looks more like this: